gue-ni/gnosis/index.md

 # Gnosis

-_Gnosis_ is a feminine Greek noun which means "knowledge" or "awareness".
+_Gnosis_ is a Greek noun which means "knowledge" or "awareness".

 Useful commands, scripts, config files, etc can be found here.